macdevopsyvr/macdevopsyvr.github.io/attendee/index.md

 <h3> The Marriott Hotel (aka Delta Vancouver Suites) </h3>
 <p>
 <b>Update:</b> Hotel discounted rooms at the Delta are no longer available.
-Please see try the <a href="http://www.ramadadowntownvancouver.com">Ramada Inn</a> which is the next closest hotel to the conference.</p>
+Please try the <a href="http://www.ramadadowntownvancouver.com">Ramada Inn</a> which is the next closest hotel to the conference.</p>